Sales journal

 Example

-The following example illustrates how transactions are recorded in a sales journal and how entries from there are posted to subsidiary and general ledger.
+The following example illustrates how transactions are recorded in a sales journal and how entries from there are posted to subsidiary and general ledgers.

 Recording entries in sales journal